 We have designed First Day School to interface with the rest of the Meeting.
 We are making it much easier for the adults of the Meeting to come in and teach one to four sessions a year without a lot of preparation.
 We have developed ways of supporting you as you support the spiritual growth of our young people.
 Please ask any CCF member how you can contribute to First Day School!

 Summer Fun Days at Friends Lake

-The first of three Summer Fun Days at Friends Lake Community is the afternoon of Sunday, June 18.
+The second of three Summer Fun Days at Friends Lake Community is the afternoon of Sunday, July 16.
 All Meeting members and attenders are invited, especially children and families.
-The theme of the first Fun Day is fishing; other activities will include lounging, building sand castles, swimming and hiking.
-The other Fun Days will be Sundays July 16 and August 13.
+Activities will include fishing, lounging, boating, building sand castles, swimming, and hiking.
+The final Fun Day will be Sunday, August 13.